johanmz/MultiFMBerry/HARDWARE.md

 Check the log file with ``ctlfmberry log`` for errors.

+__The power supply of the raspberry pi shorts out/there are no lights anymore__

+There is a short circuit.
+Probably caused by a wiring fault

 __Transmitters work but no RDS__

 Make sure the connections between the transmitter and the MCP23017 are setup correct.
 Also make sure the MCP23017 is connected to the Raspberry Pi according to the schema.

+Make sure that your radio is close enough to the transmitter or connect an antenna wire to testpoint 19 of the tranmitters.

 Check the IO expander section in /etc/fmberry.conf and check if the IO Expander port setting in the Transmitter sections match the correct IO expander section and port.

+__The transmission dies after a couple of minutes__

+You didn't disable the internal processor of the MMR70(s).
+Do this by connecting TP18 to GND.

 ## I want to connect more then 8 transmitters